 2. The characters are relatable

 Obviously high school is not as dramatic as it is portrayed in the film, but it can’t be denied that all of these characters resemble people we know in real life.
 We all know a Regina George, who everybody hates but nobody dares to tell her.
 We all know a Gretchen and a Karen who want to be cool so they just follow the leader.
-We all know a Janice and Damian and perhaps even a Kevin G who wants to be cool but kind of fails.
+And we all know a Janice and Damian and perhaps even a Kevin G who wants to be cool but kind of fails.
 In real life, high school is also about cliques and belonging to a group.
 And there are times when kids make each other’s lives miserable, just to find their place in the big mess of the cafetaria.
 Which is why the film is so relatable.
 The high-school dramatics haven’t changed, which is why teenagers nowadays still find joy in watching the film.

 3. The cast is fantastic